 Sheaths can fail during use and the level of resulting contamination may not be easily visible.

+The following tables list basic information regarding sterile transducer sheaths which will physically fit our ultrasonic transducers.
 Please check whether the recommended products in the tables below are approved for use in your country.

 SL15-4